Geonovum/Testbed-sensordata/research question 1/researchQuestion1.md

 - How API outputs can be shaped to the desired output for different use cases
 - What mapping is needed to supply data from the API standard to another data platform

-Unfortunately, we didn't succeed in installing the CS API, because there were technical issues with the available docker images of the 52North package.
+Unfortunately, we didn't succeed in installing the CS API, because there were technical issues (reported [here](https://github.com/52North/connected-systems-pygeoapi/issues/7)) with the available docker images of the 52North package.
 For the functional comparison with STA we used an existing implementation based on [OGC CS API Docs](https://opengeospatial.github.io/ogcapi-connected-systems/redoc/?url=../api/part2/openapi/openapi-connectedsystems-2.yaml#tag/Observations), which refers to the
 [GeoRobotix OGC testbed 18 CS API](https://api.georobotix.io/ogc/t18/api).

 ## Comparison of OGC API standards